 Training phase:

-- ML Training: Learning by the Machine from the training data to generate the (new or updated) ML entity (see 3GPP TS 28.105 [4]) that could be used for inference.
-The ML Training may also include the validation of the generated ML entity to evaluate the performance variance of the ML entity when performing on the training data and validation data.
-If the validation result does not meet the expectation (e.g. the variance is not acceptable), the ML entity needs to be re-trained.
+- ML Training: Learning by the Machine from the training data to generate the (new or updated) ML model (see 3GPP TS 28.105 [4]) that could be used for inference.
+The ML Training may also include the validation of the generated ML model to evaluate the performance variance of the ML model when performing on the training data and validation data.
+If the validation result does not meet the expectation (e.g. the variance is not acceptable), the ML model needs to be re-trained.
 This is the initial step of the workflow.
 The ML Training MnS is specified in 3GPP TS 28.105 [4].

-- ML Testing: Testing of the validated ML entity with testing data to evaluate the performance of the trained ML entity for selection for inference.
-When the performance of the trained ML entity meets the expectations on both training data and validation data, the ML entity is finally tested to evaluate the performance on testing data.
-If the testing result meets the expectation, the ML entity may be counted as a candidate for use towards the intended use case or task, otherwise the ML entity may need to be further (re)trained.
-In some cases, the ML entity may need to be verified which is the special case of testing to check whether it works in the AI/ML inference function or the target node.
-In other cases, the verification step may be skipped, for instance in case the input and output data, data types and formats, have been unchanged from the last ML entity.
+- ML Testing: Testing of the validated ML model with testing data to evaluate the performance of the trained ML model for selection for inference.
+When the performance of the trained ML model meets the expectations on both training data and validation data, the ML model is finally tested to evaluate the performance on testing data.
+If the testing result meets the expectation, the ML model may be counted as a candidate for use towards the intended use case or task, otherwise the ML model may need to be further (re)trained.
+In some cases, the ML model may need to be verified which is the special case of testing to check whether it works in the AI/ML inference function or the target node.
+In other cases, the verification step may be skipped, for instance in case the input and output data, data types and formats, have been unchanged from the last ML model.

 Deployment phase:

-- ML Deployment: Deployment of the trained and tested ML entity to the target inference function which will use the subject ML entity for inference.
+- ML Deployment: Deployment of the trained and tested ML model to the target inference function which will use the subject ML model for inference.

 NOTE: The deployment phase may not be needed in some cases, for example when the training function and inference function are in the same entity.